FOXSTEED/erin-Overview-service/README.md

 npm start
 ```

-## Acknologments
+## Acknowledgements
-- @zinoki for creating the base proxy server for this project.
+- [@zinoki](https://github.com/zinoki) for creating the base proxy server for this project.
-- @emsando for creating the front end for the overview-service.
+- [@emsando](https://github.com/emsando) for creating the front end for the overview-service.